 Tink makes it a habit to journal weekly.
 If you’ve been following her since 2012’s Winter’s Diary, you’d understand her penchant for turning reflective pages from her past into melodramas.
 The Chicago-based singer/rapper was barely 16 when she converted the doodles in her notebook into full blown songs, producing an ongoing mixtape series that caught Timbaland’s ear.
-In the years since the Winter’s Diary series matured, and she did too, sprawling into four installments documenting her growth.
-It was a coming-of-age saga that captured R&B’s confessional style and married it with punchy rap verses that complemented her candor.
-In 2017, when Tink’s joint deal with Timbaland’s Mosely Music Group and Epic failed to materialize anything more than a single and the mixtapes she was financially backing, the singer asked to be released from her contract.
+In the years since the Winter’s Diary series matured, and she did too, sprawling into four instalments documenting her growth.
+It was a coming-of-age saga that captured R&B’s confessional style and married it with punchy rap verses that complemented her candour.
+In 2017, when Tink’s joint deal with Timbaland’s Mosely Music Group and Epic failed to materialise anything more than a single and the mixtapes she was financially backing, the singer asked to be released from her contract.
 Now completely indie, the 23-year-old has no restrictions on how she can share her music with the world.
 Today, Tink is sharing “M.I.A.,” her first visual from the six-track project Pain & Pleasure, released in March.

 The world met Tink as a teenager wise beyond her years, and when she reemerged on Instagram last December after a lengthy hiatus from both music and social media, it felt like an evolution.
 She spouted affirmations in a caption, speaking life over her career that had been controlled for nearly five years at the hands of others.
 “Your story is yours for a reason!” she wrote.
 “Only you can dictate the next chapter.”
 Three months later, she returned to music with Pain & Pleasure, a departure from her Winter’s Diary series.
 It was the first time she’d been able to express herself without the label’s hand since 2012.